Call for Service:

 Here is what most people pay for a mobile notary visit with Zara Shea, Notary Public in the San Diego area.

-• Standard mobile visits in Downtown San Diego and its districts are 55 dollars flat, which includes the mobile travel fee and one notarized signature.
+- Each mobile zone price includes the mobile travel fee and one notarized signature.

 California’s regulated notary fees